 It might make sense to compare our behavior with that of an ip.access nanoBTS in order to have protocol-level compatibility.

-#13 Updated by msuraev almost 2 years ago
+#13 Updated by msuraev about 2 years ago

 - % Done changed from 0 to 20

 - parsing of the DTX related RSL/OML bits/IEs..